LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/April/week-of-april-15th.md

    **Note:** This tab will be available to accounts that have the Bot Connectors enabled.
 Contact your account team to get your account enabled.

 ![](/img/week-of-april-15th-2.png)

-### \[Facebook\] Self serve on-boarding should enable adding more than 25 pages to an account (LE-97225)

-Enables Facebook self-serve onboarding page to support the subscription to more than 25 Facebook pages.

 ## Bug fixes